2022 New York's 19th congressional district special election: Results

 Pat Ryan won the election with 66,088 votes or 51.2% of the vote compared to Marc Molinaro's 48.8% of the vote or 63,010 votes.
 This defied most polls, which had Molinaro winning by a somewhat comfortable margin as well as Sabato's Crystal Ball rating of Lean R. His victory can be attributed to his large margins in Ulster County.
 Ryan overperformed Joe Biden's 2020 margin in this district by about 0.8%.
 The result was considered an upset by some, as Molinaro had led by as much as 14 percentage points in public polling of the race, and Molinaro outspent Ryan on television advertising.
 Ryan's victory led some forecasters to change some of their predictions for the 2022 House election.
+Ultimately, the special election foreshadowed 2022 would not go on to be a red wave, as while Republicans would narrowly flip the House of Representatives, they would lose a seat in the United States Senate.